 Tag assignmenttable.
 Filter by CVE ID, tag, package scope, and resource type to quickly find all places a tag applies to.

-- To assign tag to vulnerability, navigate toManage > Collections and Tags > Tags.
+- To assign a tag to a vulnerability, navigate toManage > Collections and Tags > Tags.

 - ClickAssign Tag.